Information on impact assessment requirements for marine licence applications.

 - wind farms

-- port and harbour installations not listed in Annex I
+- port and harbour installations not listed in Annex I / Schedule A1

 - coastal work to combat erosion, for example, moles and jetties

-Stage 2: Scoping opinion
+Scoping opinion (optional)

 If your project requires an EIA, you may wish to agree with MMO the extent and content (scope) of the assessment that will take place.
+Thereby helping to front-load considerations and minimise likelihood of requests for information at a later stage.

 - a chart, plan or map sufficient to identify the location of the activities during the project